 - Cause the entire remaining principal and interest balance to come due

-- Prevent the borrower from receiving Federal student loan assistance
+- Prevent the borrower from receiving federal student loan assistance

 - Damage the borrower’s credit scores